Veronika Franz and Severin Fiala

 Veronika Franz (born 1965) and Severin Fiala (born 1985) are an Austrian filmmaking duo.
-Fiala is the nephew of Franz and her husband, filmmaker Ulrich Seidl.
+Franz is a long time partner and Fiala the nephew of filmmaker Ulrich Seidl.
 Franz, a former film journalist, began her film career co-writing with Seidl.
 Franz and Fiala began their creative partnership writing and directing Kern (2012), a documentary about the actor Peter Kern.
 They went on to gain international notice for their feature debut, the German-language psychological horror film Goodnight Mommy (2014), which was selected as the Austrian entry for the Best Foreign Language Film at the 88th Academy Awards.

-They subsequently wrote and directed a segment of the anthology horror film The Field Guide to Evil (2018), followed by the English-language psychological horror film The Lodge (2019).
+Early lives

+Veronika Franz was born in 1965 in Vienna, Austria.
+Prior to establishing a career as a filmmaker, she worked as a film journalist for the German-language newspaper Kurier, beginning in 1997.
+She subsequently co-wrote several screenplays and since 2003 also co-produced with long time partner filmmaker Ulrich Seidl, including all three features in his Paradise trilogy; she also worked as an assistant director on some projects.

+Severin Fiala was born in 1985 in Horn, Austria, and formally studied at a film school.
+Fiala is Seidl's biological nephew, and Franz became more closely acquainted with Fiala when she and Seidl hired him to regularly babysit their two sons.
+Franz and Fiala found they had a mutual love of horror films.